-The Bald Eagle And Golden Eagle Electrocution Prevention In-lieu Fee Program (Eagle ILF Program) is authorized by the U.S. Fish and Wildlife Service (USFWS) to sell compensatory mitigation credits for Bald Eagles and Golden Eagles.
-The Eagle ILF Program is the only mitigation banking option available specific to eagles and authorized by USFWS to offset incidental take.
+The Bald Eagle and Golden Eagle Electrocution Prevention In-lieu Fee Program (Eagle ILF Program) is authorized by the U.S. Fish and Wildlife Service (USFWS) to sell compensatory mitigation credits for Bald Eagles and Golden Eagles.
+The Eagle ILF Program is the first mitigation banking option available specific to eagles and authorized by USFWS to offset incidental take.

 The objective of the Eagle ILF Program is to provide a program to offset eagle take with power pole retrofitting as mitigation specified in permits and other authorizations by the USFWS primarily through the Bald and Golden Eagle Protection Act (16 U.S.C.
 668–668d) by: